snowmeltarcade/projectkitchen/documentation/functional/game_play.md

 ## Passing Ingredients

 The player has to pass ingredients either up, down, left or right to a different workstations.
 As workstations are positioned in a grid, the player must keep in mind where a workstation is in relation to their current workstation.

-The workstation closest to the direction of passing is selected as the destination workstation of an ingredient pass.
-See this diagram to see how this is done:
+Workstations are positions directly next to each other, so there are no gaps between workstations.

+Not all sides of a workstation will have an adjacent workstation.
+If there is no workstation on the side an ingredient is passed, that ingredient falls to the floor and is lost.

+This is an example of how workstations may be positioned:

 ![Workstation Selection](images/workstation_selection.drawio.png)